royuri/Weather-app/README.md

 # Weather-app

-This is a simple Weather app built using HTML, CSS and Javascript.
+This is a Weather App built using HTML, CSS and Javascript.
 The app fetches weather data using an API.